IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 ### Data sources
 This data was obtained from kaggle.
 You can find it [here.](https://www.kaggle.com/datasets/saadharoon27/coffee-bean-sales-raw-dataset)

+### Data Set
+#### Orders Sheet:
+- Order ID: A unique identifier for each order made.
+- Order Date: The date when the order was placed.
+- Customer ID: An identifier linking the order to a specific customer.
+- Product ID: A unique identifier for each coffee product.
+- Quantity: Quantity of the coffee product ordered.

+#### Customer Sheet:
+- Customer ID: A unique identifier for each customer.
+- Customer Name: Name of the customer.
+- Email Address: Contact information for customers.
+- Phone Number: Contact information for customers.

+#### Products Worksheet:

+- Product ID: A unique identifier for each coffee product.
+- Coffee Type: The type or blend of coffee.
+Such as Arabica - Ara, Robusta - Rob, Liberica - Lib or Excelsa - Exc.
+- Roast Type: The roast level.
+Light - L, Medium - M, or Dark - D roast.
+- Size: Information about the product size.
+- Unit Price: The price of a single unit of the coffee product.
+- Price Per 100g: The price per 100 grams of the product.
+- Profit: Profitability of each coffee product.

 ### Tools
 - SQL: Data cleaning and Data analysis
 - Power BI: DAX and Visualization